micmejia/bible-dump/AMPC/Acts/Acts 7.md

 And falling on his knees, he cried out loudly, Lord, fix not this sin upon them [lay it not to their charge]!
-And when he had said this, he fell asleep [^g][in death].
+And when he had said this, he fell asleep [in death].